leanprover-community/lean4-samples/ListComprehension/README.md

 -- [0, 2, 4]
 ```

-You can apply a function to all the elements, which is the same as using the `map` function
+You can apply a function to all the elements, here we convert the numbers
-we saw earlier where the lambda calls `natAbs`.
+to positive numbers:

 ```lean
 --